Frequency Response Identification of Low-Order Systems: Finite-Sample Analysis: Sample Complexity Analysis

-Next, we derive a lower bound on the minimum gain of the Loewner operator when acting over the elements of a suitably defined cone.
-To this end, let Assumptions \ref{ass:system} and \ref{ass:z_margin} hold.
+Next, we derive a lower bound on the stable minimum gain of the Loewner operator over \(\mathcal T_{\bm{\bar w}}^{\rm st}\).
+To this end, let Assumptions \ref{ass:apriori} and \ref{ass:z_margin} hold.
 Consider the singular value decomposition of the Loewner matrix constructed from the true frequency response:

 where $\bm{\Sigma}_1$ is of dimension $\kappa$, representing the true order of the system.

 We adopt the projection technique widely used in the literature~\cite{recht2010guaranteed, candes2012exact_matrix_comp_convex, cai2015robust_recovery_exp_signals_gaussian_hankel, bhaskar2013atomic_norm_denoising_line_spectral_estimation, fazel2022finite_sample_system_identification_nuclear_norm}.
 Define the subspace